The North Carolina Liberty Bell replica

 This is one of 13 nests on the island.
-Twelve nests are Loggerhead, and one nest is Kemp’s Ridley, the world’s most endangered sea turtles.
+Twelve nests are Loggerhead, and one nest is Kemp’s Ridley, the world’s most endangered sea turtle.
 All told, there are 988 eggs on Emerald Isle.
 One in 1,000 will survive to adulthood.

 We thank our new friend and continue to our dinner spot.
 As football reruns play on 100 televisions, one about three inches from my head, all we can think about are baby turtles.
 We’re going to witness a baby turtle walk.
 Tonight’s the night.
 We can feel it.

 After dinner, we retrace our steps through the neighborhood, up and over the dune to the beach.
 There are now about 30 turtle watchers lined up in beach chairs facing either side of the 100-foot-long trench.
 We’re welcomed warmly by our new friend and the rest of the patrol.
 No one makes us feel like the interloping turtle-peepers we are.
 There is some lovely conversation but no turtle action.

 The turtle watch lasts from 7 to 11 p.m. every night, starting on incubation day 50.
 We pledge to check back later in the evening.
 Instead, we go back to the hotel and sleep for 12 hours.